LBHackney-IT/API-Playbook/docs/tdd.md

 ## Test Coverage
 Test coverage is all about ensuring that your implementation is sufficiently tested.
 It is a method of quality checking the tests in our code, ensuring that it covers all possible scenarios and outcomes that your piece of code is expected to capture.
 Test coverage is used as a metric to specify how much of our code needs to be covered by tests.
 This will also encourage sufficient refactoring of code so that larger implementations can be broken down into smaller testable chunks.
-[We need to determine what our test coverage standards should be]
+[We need to determine what our test coverage standards should be].

 ## When should you fake it?
 We use a number of different tools to ‘fake’ or simulate the output of dependent modules not directly tested.
 Modules such as Fakr, Moq, Bogus, etc are used across our development.
 There is no specific requirement for any one of these to be used.
 However, when used, they should be used in an appropriate manner.
 The following are some guidelines on when you should fake an implementation.